-Have you reached a point in your life where living independently is a struggle?
+Have you reached a point in your life where living independently is getting to be a struggle?
 It’s important to know that you have options.
 Moving into a residential care home doesn’t have to be your first port of call.

 Live-in care gives you the help and support you need to live life independently and importantly, brings the care you need into your own home so you needn’t leave it behind.

 But what exactly can a live-in care worker do for you?
 What should you expect from your worker?
-What happens if your needs change or you develop an illness such as dementia?
+What happens if your needs change or you develop an illness which requires more support?
 Here we’ll answer all of these questions and explore the different kinds of live-in home care available.

 As a trusted independent live-in care provider, we’ve seen first-hand the transformative effect our carers can have.
 With a live-in care worker staying in your home, you can receive one-to-one care on your own schedule.